How is the drug name pronounced?

 How is this drug given to the patient?

-Patients receive Tecartus through an intravenous (IV) infusion (through a tube in the vein).
+Patients receive Tecartus through an intravenous infusion.
 The administration of Tecartus usually takes about 30 minutes.

 Patients should plan to stay close to the treatment location for at least 4 weeks after receiving Tecartus and will be monitored daily for at least 7 days following administration of Tecartus.